laminas-api-tools/api-tools-rpc/README.md

 RPC
 ===

-Module for implementing RPC web services in ZF2.
+Module for implementing RPC web services in Laminas.

 Enables: